skylicht-lab/skylicht-engine/README.md

 <img src="Documents/Media/Samples/sample_collision.jpg"/>

-And you can query all triangles on a Box
+This feature help you query all triangles inside a Box
 <img src="Documents/Media/Samples/sample_collision_box.jpg"/>

+And decal projector feature

 ### Samples\Particles
 Skylicht Particle Component is a cleanup version of [SPARK](https://github.com/Synxis/SPARK).
 We have optimized by GPU Billboard Instancing.